 Ladies: For simplicity, the Men’s model is reviewed but we have a link to the Women’s model as well.

-Let’s take a look at exactly what matters most and how to choose the best backpacking rain jacket for your next trip!
+Let’s take a look at a look at the rain jackets, then well talk about exactly what matters most and how to choose a backpacking rain jacket for your next trip!

 - Marmot Precip Jacket